cellgeni/nf-upload2irods/README.md

 This Nextflow pipeline uploads files and directories to iRODS storage with comprehensive metadata management.
 The pipeline supports three main operations: file upload with automatic checksum verification, metadata attachment to existing iRODS collections, and metadata retrieval from iRODS collections.

 ## Contents of Repo:
-* `main.nf` — the main Nextflow pipeline that orchestrates file uploads and metadata attachment to iRODS
+* `main.nf` — the main Nextflow pipeline that orchestrates file uploads and metadata management with iRODS
 * `nextflow.config` — configuration script for IBM LSF submission on Sanger's HPC with Singularity containers and global parameters
+* `configs/` — configuration files for individual pipeline modules
 * `modules/local/irods/storefile/` — module for uploading files to iRODS with checksum verification
 * `modules/local/irods/attachmetadata/` — module for attaching metadata to iRODS collections
+* `modules/local/irods/getmetadata/` — module for retrieving metadata from iRODS collections
+* `modules/local/irods/aggregatemetadata/` — module for aggregating retrieved metadata
+* `modules/local/csv/concat/` — module for concatenating CSV files

 ## Pipeline Workflow